-Caminos a la ópera is Lyric Unlimited’s audience engagement initiative which develops and expands Lyric's commitment to Chicago’s Latinx communities through partnership, engagement, and collaboration.
-Through Caminos, Lyric Unlimited creates and presents new and culturally-relevant works, host events with partner organizations in community venues, and fosters enduring relationships with Latinx audiences.
+Caminos a la ópera was a Lyric Unlimited - Learning and Creative Engagement initiative that developed and expanded Lyric's commitment to Chicago’s Latinx communities through partnership, engagement, and collaboration.
+Through Caminos, Lyric created and presented new and culturally-relevant works, hosted events with partner organizations in community venues, and fostered enduring relationships with Latinx audiences.

-In 2013, Lyric Unlimited presented the Midwest premiere of Cruzar la cara de la luna, the world’s first mariachi opera, to sold-out audiences at the Civic Opera House with additional performances in Pilsen and Waukegan.
-The following year Lyric Unlimited created a special musical performance, Canciones y arias, which was presented in Pilsen in 2014.
-After the success of Cruzar and Canciones, Lyric Unlimited commissioned a second mariachi opera, El Pasado Nunca Se Termina, which premiered in March of 2015 with performances in Pilsen, Waukegan, and at the Civic Opera House.
+In 2013, Lyric presented the Midwest premiere of Cruzar la cara de la luna, the world’s first mariachi opera, to sold-out audiences at the Lyric Opera House and additional performances in Pilsen and Waukegan.
+The following year, Lyric created a special musical performance, Canciones y arias, which was presented in Pilsen in 2014.
+After the success of Cruzar and Canciones, Lyric commissioned a second mariachi opera, El Pasado Nunca Se Termina, which premiered in March of 2015 with performances in Pilsen, Waukegan, and the Lyric Opera House.

-To enhance the presentations of these new works, Lyric Unlimited created a broad range of community engagement activities in collaboration with schools, libraries, cultural centers and other community-based cultural institutions.
-A particular focus was supporting youth mariachi groups and programs, which highlight the singing culture of mariachi music and reflect the cultural vibrancy of Chicago’s Mexican communities now and in the future.
+Lyric created a broad range of community activities in collaboration with schools, libraries, cultural centers and other community-based cultural institutions.
+Each initiative sought to support youth mariachi groups and programs, highlight the singing culture of mariachi music, and reflect the cultural vibrancy of Chicago’s Mexican communities.

-In 2018 Lyric Unlimited, in collaboration with the Puerto Rican Arts Alliance, presented Caribe Clasico, a concert celebrating the music of Puerto Rico, Mexico, and Spain.
+In 2018 Lyric presented Caribe Clasico in collaboration with the Puerto Rican Arts Alliance.
+Caribe Clasico was a concert celebrating the music of Puerto Rico, Mexico, and Spain.
 Under the baton of Maestro Roselin Pabón, the concert featured vocalists, a guitarist, and a cuatrista performing music of Latin America, from classical Spanish zarzuelas to traditional folk music of Puerto Rico and Mexico to modern compositions by Latino artists.
 Over 600 community members attended the one-night-only performance at Roberto Clemente High School in Chicago’s Humboldt Park neighborhood.